MixMasterT/care-guard/opensearch/README.md

-# Medical Record Indexing System
+I# Medical Record Indexing System

 This system indexes patient medical records and pain diary data into OpenSearch for efficient searching and analysis.